developer-note/developer-note.github.io/docs/hybris/eventlistener/index.md

 ---
 layout: default
-title: Cron Job
+title: Event and Listener
 parent: Hybris
 has_children: false
 ---

-# Cron Job
+# Event and Listener

 {: .no_toc }